kunalmannu/Wali-X/README.md

 - python3 wali-x.py

 # Important
-RENAME YOUR DESIRE IMAGE TO [background] SMALLCAPS WITHOUT BRACKETS AND THE FILE TYPE LIKE png AND jpeg And If The Code Gives A Error Then Just Simply Run The Code Again
+RENAME YOUR DESIRE IMAGE TO [background] SMALLCAPS WITHOUT BRACKETS AND WITHOUT THE FILE TYPE LIKE png AND jpeg And If The Code Gives A Error Then Just Simply Run The Code Again

 # Image's